michaelt/series/README.md

 where `f_folding` is the appropriate function of `Folding`s.
-The different `Prelude` s thus differ mostly by find and replace.
+The different `Prelude` s thus differ mostly by find-and-replace.
+Functions that enter or exit space of 'serial' types use only one of the fusion operators.

-In one respect the library follows `vector` rather than `Data.List`: in each case the (only) "fusion" rule is of the form
+In each case the principal (only) "fusion" rule is of the form

      buildProducer (foldProducer phi) = phi
      buildFreeT (foldFreeT phi) = phi